exafree/charts_cf/README.md

 working and tests are written, create a pull request from your fork to exafree/charts_cf.

-# Makefile
+## Makefile

-The make file convience commands to get dependencies, test and publish
+The make file provides convience commands to get dependencies, test and publish
 charts_cf:
 ```
 $ make